rscgh/individual_function_predictions/readme.md

 # Resources and results

-TBD: download to openneuro/figshare of big files.
+TBD: upload to openneuro/figshare of big files.
 <details>
   <summary> <b>Files to upload</b> </summary>